 This cranberry relish is a blend of fresh cranberries, apple, orange and sugar, all mixed together to form a sweet and tart condiment.
 Cranberry relish is a unique and welcome addition to any holiday meal!

 I always make a traditional cooked cranberry sauce, but then I stumbled across the idea of uncooked cranberry relish in a magazine and was intrigued.
 Turns out, this is a delicious, refreshing addition to Thanksgiving and it couldn’t be any easier to make.
+If you have any extra cranberries on hand after making this relish, you should definitely use them in my delicious cranberry bread recipe!

 What is cranberry relish?

 Cranberry relish is a condiment made from uncooked crushed cranberries and sugar.
 Apples and oranges are often used as flavoring agents and this sauce also sometimes contains nuts such as walnuts or pecans.
-Cranberry relish differs from cranberry sauce because cranberry sauce is cooked and has a different consistency.
+This relish differs from cranberry sauce because cranberry sauce is cooked and has a different consistency.

 How do you make cranberry relish?